jhoop4-debug/jhoop4-debug/README.md

 ## 🚀 About Me

-I'm a Computer Science student focused on becoming a well-rounded software engineer.
+I'm a Computer Science student at the University of Illinois Chicago focused on becoming a well-rounded software engineer.
-Right now, I’m building projects in **C# and .NET**, strengthening my understanding of object-oriented programming, data structures, and backend development.
+Right now, I’m building projects in **C# and .NET**, working on object-oriented programming, data structures, and backend development.

 I enjoy breaking down complex problems and turning them into clean, maintainable code.
 I'm especially interested in: